Digital Nomad Life in Schoorl, The Netherlands

 What residency documents or visas did I need if I will be in Schoorl for a while?

 "If you are planning to stay in Schoorl for a period longer than 90 days, you will need to apply for a long-stay visa, also known as an MVV (Machtiging tot Voorlopig Verblijf).
 This visa allows you to enter the Netherlands as a potential resident rather than a tourist.
 In addition to the MVV, you will also need to apply for a residence permit.
 The application for the MVV and the residence permit are often done in one single process, known as the TEV procedure (Entry and Residence Procedure).
 The specific type of residence permit you need will depend on your purpose of stay.
 For example, if you are planning to work in the Netherlands, you will need a residence permit for 'labour as a highly skilled migrant' or 'paid employment'.
 If you are planning to join a family member or spouse, you will need a residence permit for 'family reasons'.
 You will also need to provide several documents, such as a valid passport, a birth certificate, a certificate of good conduct, and proof of sufficient financial means.
 Please note that the requirements may vary depending on your nationality.
 For example, EU/EEA citizens and Swiss nationals do not need a visa or residence permit to live and work in the Netherlands.
-It is recommended to check the most up-to-date information on the official website of the Dutch government or contact the Dutch embassy or consulate in your home country," said one expat in Schoorl.
+It is recommended to check the most up-to-date information on the official website of the Dutch government or contact the Dutch embassy or consulate in your home country," explained one expat living in Schoorl, The Netherlands.

 What cultural blunders should I try to avoid making in Schoorl?